 Sleep is the time to rest, repair, recover and regenerate.
 Sleeping 5-6 hours a night isn’t enough time to recharge.
 At least 1/3 of our day should be spent sleeping and the other 2/3 can be for working and playing.
 Poor sleep hygiene means you’re more likely to make poorer judgements, crave things like sugar for that pick me up when you hit that afternoon crash, and retain more body fat.
 Find out more about the importance of sleep at https://thechieflife.com/tcl-podcast-ep-75/

 When we stress we throw everything out of alignment.
-Our bodies cannot process foods optimally, our sleep may be interrupted, and our cortisol levels are raised super high.
+Pillars of health, our bodies cannot process foods optimally, our sleep may be interrupted, and our cortisol levels are raised super high.
 Our mindset is truly the power between whether we can, or we can’t and also the key to our limiting beliefs.
-Find things to do that make you happy and reduce your stress (note high intensity training is not something that will reduce your stress levels).
+Find things to do that make you happy and reduce your stress (note high-intensity training is not something that will reduce your stress levels).
 Surround yourself with people that are positive and can help keep you motivated and on the right path.

 We all know hydration is key but we still are nourishing those cells.
-Drinking enough water keeps the cells plumped up and juicy, too little water dries them up and leaves them shriveled and tough.
+Drinking enough water keeps the cells plumped up and juicy, too little water dries them up and leaves them shrivelled and tough.
 Many cells are transporters within our bodies so keep them full and plump and dewy so that they can slide on through.
-Drink at least 60% of your bodyweight in ounces of only water as a liquid per day as a base support.
+Drink at least 60% of your body weight in ounces of only water as a liquid per day as a base support.

 VITAMIN D/SUNSHINE/OUTSIDE TIME: